OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 your neighbors."
 Copyrighted by the *Hartford Courant*, reprinted under fair-use copyright guidelines." width=“50%” /&gt;
 <p class="caption">
-Image 18: Although High Ledge Homes did not openly publicize their Whites-only property covenant, their 1940 advertising promised homebuyers that “you’ll like your neighbors.”
+Figure 18: Although High Ledge Homes did not openly publicize their Whites-only property covenant, their 1940 advertising promised homebuyers that “you’ll like your neighbors.”
 Copyrighted by the *Hartford Courant*, reprinted under fair-use copyright guidelines.